 - Enter readycloud.netgear.com in the web address bar of your web browser.

-- You will be prompted with ‘Set up a new ReadyNAS’ option.
+- You will see the ‘Set up a new ReadyNAS’ option.

 - Hit start and then Discover.